-To understand this we need to examine and challenge some of the basic principles of nutrition.
-In very simple terms the body stores all extra energy in the form of adipose (fat).
+To understand this we need to examine and challenge some basic principles of nutrition.
+In very simple terms, the body stores all extra energy in the form of adipose (fat).
 We store a small amount of energy in carbohydrate; this would be in the region of 60g in the liver and a few hundred grams in lean tissue.

-Even in a lean person, the body likes to store about 10kg of fat and the reason we store all of this excess energy as fat is because weight for weight, fat yields the most energy.
+Even in a lean person, the body likes to store about 10kg of fat, and the reason we store all this excess energy as fat is because, weight for weight, fat yields the most energy.
 1g of carbohydrate provides 3.75kcal, and 1g of fat provides approximately 9kcal.
 Body fat (adipose) is not pure fat, so 1g of adipose is approximately 7kcal.

-That means 1kg of adipose is worth about 7000 kcal.
-Therefore to lose 1kg of body fat you need to be in an energy deficit of 7000 kcal.
-In exercise terms that is equivalent to someone running about 70 miles or in food terms this is equivalent to about 28 big Macs or about 6½ kg of cooked quinoa.
+That means 1kg of adipose is worth about 7,000 kcal.
+Therefore, to lose 1kg of body fat, you need to be in an energy deficit of 7,000 kcal.
+In exercise terms that is equivalent to someone running about 70 miles, or in food terms this is equivalent to about 28 Big Macs or about 6.5kg of cooked quinoa.

 When we train, especially hard training, we use more carbohydrates, and if we do not have the necessary carbs, it will affect the quality of training.
 We have all under-fuelled and felt the results of 'bonking'.

-One other point we must consider is that when we are losing weight we want to lose fat not muscle.
-However, all too often when we reduce energy intake we lose both fat and muscle.
+One other point we must consider is that when we are losing weight, we want to lose fat and not muscle.
+However, all too often when we reduce energy intake, we lose both fat and muscle.
 A major reason for this is that when we reduce energy, especially from carbohydrate, the body will use more protein.
 There are both dietary and exercise strategies that can reduce and prevent the muscle loss.

 Nigel Mitchell is Technical Lead for the English Institute of Sport.
 He currently supports athletes including Olympic middle distance runners, cross country skiers, triathletes and Olympic sailors, and an honorary senior lecturer at the University of Portsmouth.Find out more about Healthspan's Expert Panel.